 At the same time, Australia has a strong system of halal certification for produced food and a number of certification bodies, 7 of which are recognized by Jabatan Kemajuan Islam Malaysia (JAKIM).
 The Halal Certification Authority (HCA) was set up in 1993 and is a founding member of the World Halal Council and World Halal Food Council, and Australia’s largest internationally accredited halal certification agency ICCV Halal Certification operates across six continents.

 If you are coming from Malaysia, Singapore or Indonesia, you must have noticed that food items in the supermarkets and even some restaurants that have their products certified by Australian halal certification bodies.

-Muslim friendly hotels can be found in any bigger city of Australia.
+Muslim-friendly hotels can be found in any bigger city in Australia.
 Most of them will remove any alcohol from the mini-bar, cater halal food and provide information on Muslim-friendly restaurants in their area.
 Some like Rendezvous Hotel in central Melbourne and The Grace Hotel in Sydney downtown provide praying mats on request.

 P.S.
 The links lead to Tripfez own hotel platform where hotels are rated on how Muslim-friendly they are.

 Finding a prayer facility in Australia is generally not a problem.
 Mosques and Islamic centres can be found in all the major cities – the most prominent is the Central Adelaide Mosque and the Baitul Huda Mosque in Sydney – and prayer rooms have been established in the airports, hospitals and universities.

 If a dedicated space is not available, it’s not unusual to see Muslims just praying in shopping mall nurseries when shopping, or out in the open.
 And no one bats an eye.